 We have chosen 120 neighbourhoods across Melbourne.
 A “neighbourhood” is based on the Australian Bureau of Statistics’ (ABS) Statistical Area level 1 (SA1).
 An SA1 has a population of around 400 individuals; with about 10,000 SA1s in Melbourne.
 We chose 120 SA1s based on existing data on particulate air pollution (particulates are very fine “chunks” in the air from industry, transport, etc.), walkability (how easy it is to be a pedestrian around the neighbourhood), and community socioeconomic status (average household income).
 The 120 selected areas consist of mixtures of high and low levels of each of these three features, giving us a good representation of residents and neighbourhoods.

-The iMAP study is very comprehensive – it needs to be in order to have international significance and to provide the answers we are seeking about factors involved in cognitive health, especially cognitive decline associated with ageing.
+The iMAP study is very comprehensive – it needs to be in order to have international significance and provide the answers we are seeking about factors involved in cognitive health, especially cognitive decline associated with ageing.

 We are asking participants to come into the testing centre (Level 5, 215 Spring St, Melbourne) for a 90-120 minute session that includes an interview, a series of thinking and memory tasks, a saliva sample for DNA, and measurement of attributes such as height and balance.
-We then provide participants with four small devices to wear during the following week to collect information on sleep, activity, time spent sitting, and where they go (there will also be an option to sign up to have exposure to noise and air pollution monitored during the same period).
-After that, participants come back for another 90-120 minute interview about their neighbourhood and other places they regularly visit and what they do there.
+We then provide participants with four small devices to wear during the following week to collect information on sleep quality, physical activity, time spent sitting, and where they go (There will also be an option to sign up to have exposure to noise and air pollution monitored during the same period).
+After that, participants come back for another 2 hour interview about their neighbourhood and other places they regularly visit and what they do there.

 Half of the participants then volunteer to get an MRI scan of their brain.
 Then we do it all again two years later to look for changes.